 A full Japanese guide can be found here.
 The following gives a short English language summary.
 To use HANA Tool to add perfect sync blendshapes to a VRoid model, you need to install Unity, create a new project and add the UniVRM package and then the VRM version of the HANA Tool package to your project.
 You can do this by dragging in the .unitypackage

 files into the file section of the Unity project.
-Next, make sure that your VRoid VRM is exported from VRoid v0.11.3 without optimizing or decimating the mesh.
+Next, make sure that your VRoid VRM is exported from VRoid v0.12 (or whatever is supported by your version of HANA_Tool) without optimizing or decimating the mesh.
 Create a folder for your model in the Assets

 folder of your Unity project and copy in the VRM file.
 It should now get imported.